skoblov-lab/genetic/README.md

 ```

-So this function takes a `SingleChromosomeIndividual` instance and evaluates
+This function takes a `SingleChromosomeIndividual` instance and evaluates
 the negative of the absolute difference between `200` and the sum of genes
 (numbers in this case).